GDM Pathological Research Service

 Pathogenesis of GDM

-GDM is usually the result of β-cell dysfunction on a background of chronic insulin resistance during pregnancy and thus both β-cell impairment and tissue insulin resistance represent critical components of the pathophysiology of GDM.
+GDM is usually the result of β-cell dysfunction on a background of chronic insulin resistance during pregnancy and thus both β-cell impairment and insulin resistance represent critical components of the pathophysiology of GDM.

 • β-Cell Dysfunction